Title

 Facts:

-• On October 30, 1957, spouses Pedro R. Jao and Catalina Sia executed a promissory note in favor of Royal Financing Corporation, secured by a chattel mortgage dated October 31, 1957.
+On October 30, 1957, plaintiffs Pedro R. Jao and Catalina Sia signed a promissory note in favor of Royal Financing Corporation.
+This was secured by a chattel mortgage executed on October 31, 1957.

-• On June 11, 1959, the trial court dismissed the case due to the plaintiffs' failure to appear at a scheduled hearing.
+On June 11, 1959, the trial court dismissed the case without prejudice due to plaintiffs' failure to appear at the hearing.
+The court noted that plaintiffs and their counsel had been properly notified.

 Issue: